nofelmahmood/Seam/README.md

 ```
 ### What it does support

-CKSIncrementalStore supports only user's `Private Database` at this time.
+CKSIncrementalStore supports only user's CloudKit `Private Database` at this time.
 It creates and uses a custom zone to store data.

 ### What it does not support

+CloudKit `Public Databases`
 `Inverse relationships` in CoreData Data Model.
 Do not create them.

 ## Getting Started